tosinshada/bank-statement-converter/readme.md

 uv sync
 ```

-Then add the pdf file you want to convert to the `data` directory.
+Then add the bank statement pdf file you want to convert to the `docs` directory in the project's root directory.
 After that, you should reference the file in the Jupyter Notebook file `<bank>-extract.ipynb` and run it to convert the PDF file to CSV format.

 ## 📂 Bank Status